 Estate of Mind

-For 321 years Rust en Vrede has stood peacefully among the vineyards of Stellenbosch.
+For over 320 years Rust en Vrede has stood peacefully among the vineyards of Stellenbosch.
 Through centuries there were periods when wine was produced, but since 1977 our family have specialized in producing only red wine with the focus on Syrah, Cabernet and Merlot.

 Many accolades have been bestowed upon the estate and some of the more memorable were when Rust en Vrede was chosen by President Nelson Mandela to be served at the Nobel Peace Prize dinner and hosting the Queen of Denmark for a lunch with my family at the Manor House.
 Rust en Vrede was nominated as the first South African red wine in the Top 100 Wines of the World and repeated this achievement for four consecutive years.